theredplanetsings/simsNstuff/README.md

 ### Features
 - Interactive 3D visualisation (Plotly)
-- Sidebar controls for mineral selection and deposit count
+- Sidebar controls for mineral selection, deposit count, random seed, and modelling mode
 - Colour-coded minerals
+- Click-only radio buttons for modelling mode selection

 ### Modelling Modes
-The app now supports four different 3D mineral deposit modelling styles.
+The app supports four different 3D mineral deposit modelling styles.
 Use the sidebar to select one:

 - **Gaussian blobs:** Each mineral forms a cluster in 3D space (default, similar to previous version).
 - **Veins:** Simulates mineral veins as random walks in 3D.